callebedrums/sea/README.md

 In this example we have created a new model called Person, and we added a relational field 'belongs to' to it.
 It means that each person can belongs to a house.

-The $seaModel.belongsTo method return another method that instantiate a relational object, that manage this relationship.
-Is receive just one parameter that can be the Model it self or the name of a Model.
-Use the name instead the Model when you want to refer to an Model not declared yet or to refer to the own Model.
+The $seaModel.belongsTo method return another method that instantiate a relational object that manage this relationship.
+It receives just one parameter that can be the Model it self or the name of a Model.
+Use the name instead the Model when you want to refer to a Model not declared yet or to refer to the own Model.

 Let's see some example of how to use this field